Music of Final Fantasy X: Suteki da ne

 "Suteki da ne" is one of the main theme songs of Final Fantasy X and the vocal version of Yuna's character theme.
 It was written by Nobuo Uematsu and Kazushige Nojima and was sung by Japanese folk singer Ritsuki Nakano, known as "Rikki", whom the music team contacted while searching for a singer whose music reflected an Okinawan atmosphere.
 "Suteki da ne" is sung in its original Japanese form in both the Japanese and English versions of Final Fantasy X. The song's title translates to "Isn't It Wonderful?" in English, and its lyrics were written by scenario writer Kazushige Nojima, while Uematsu composed the instrumentals and Shirō Hamaguchi arranged the instrumentals.
 An orchestrated version of the song is used as part of the ending theme.

 The song was released as a single by DigiCube on July 18, 2001, and re-released by Square Enix on July 22, 2004.
-The disk also contains an instrumental version, an unrelated song entitled "Gotsuki-sama ~UTIKISAMA~" ("The Moon"), and a vocal version of Aerith's theme song from Final Fantasy VII titled "Pure Heart".
+The disk also contains an instrumental version, an unrelated song entitled "Utikisama" ("The Moon"), and a vocal version of Aerith's theme song from Final Fantasy VII titled "Pure Heart".
 The single covers a duration of 20:35.
 The original release has a catalog number of SSCX-10053, and the re-release has a catalog number of SQEX-10029.
 The original release of "Suteki da ne" reached #10 on the Oricon charts, and sold 130,000 copies.

 There is also an "autumn version" of the song, also performed by Ritsuki Nakano, released by Universal on October 3, 2001 on the "KANARIA" minialbum together with six unrelated tracks.
 The release has a catalog number of UMCK-1056.
 This version of the song, as well as all versions on the single, is also found on the Final Fantasy Single Collection bootleg CD, released by EverAnime with catalog number GM-496, by Archer Records with catalog number SA-007 and by Miya Records with catalog number MICA-0068.
 An official English translation of the song was created for the Distant Worlds: Music from Final Fantasy concert series and was first performed in Chicago by vocalist Susan Calloway on December 12, 2009.